 Our rapid point-of-care tests compete with similar point-of-care products made by our competitors.
 This competition is particularly evident with respect to our OraQuick ADVANCE® HIV-1/2 test.
 In addition, the Oragene® product line sold by our subsidiary, DNAG, competes against other molecular collection products, such as blood collection kits and buccal swabs.
 There are a number of competitors making investments in competing technologies and products, and a number of our competitors may have a competitive advantage because of their greater financial, technical, research and other resources.
 Some competitors offer broader product lines, aggressively discount prices for their products and may have greater name recognition than we have.
 We also face competition from certain of our distributors or former customers that have created or may decide to create, their own products to compete with ours.
-If our competitors' products and operating results could be adversely affected.
+If our competitors' products take market share from our products through more effective marketing or competitive pricing, our revenues, margins and operating results could be adversely affected.
 In addition, our revenues and operating results could be negatively impacted if some of our customers internally develop or acquire their own sample collection devices and use those devices in place of our products in order to reduce costs.